minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Roll-call data <roll-call>

-As Stratmann stipulated in his paper, to be able to analyse changes in voting behavior, the cross-sectionality of panel data needs to be exploited, and the votes need to be categorised clearly into winners and losers @stratmann-2002.
+As Stratmann stipulated in his paper, to be able to analyze changes in voting behavior, the cross-sectionality of panel data needs to be exploited, and the votes need to be categorised clearly into winners and losers @stratmann-2002.
 This also means, that one needs to be able to deduce from the votes which